steffenad/Predicting_Sales_Volume/README.md

 any potential new products that also have these attributes will be similarly successful,

-regardless of if a potential new product is similar to an existing product or not.
+regardless if a potential new product is similar to an existing product or not.